 Kathy Dunne, Learning Innovations at WestEd

-headshot of Kathy DunneKathy Dunne leads the New England Comprehensive Center's Teacher Quality and Scientifically Based Research Initiative.
+headshot of Kathy DunneKathy Dunne leads the Collaborative for Teacher and Educator Effectiveness.
 Dunne has more than 17 years of experience in providing technical assistance to the New England states in the areas of teacher quality, policy and standards, professional development, mentoring, coaching, and teacher induction, with an emphasis in mathematics and science education.

 Fred E. Gross, Education Development Center

-headshot of Fred E. GrossFred Gross is serving as a math specialist for the NECC.
-He brings over 30 years of experience in education as a former math teacher, district level math coordinator, Mathematics and Equity Specialist for the Eisenhower Regional Alliance and as a designer of math curriculum (in print and electronically).
+headshot of Fred E. GrossFred Gross serves as a math specialist for the NECC.
+He brings over 30 years of experience in education as a former math teacher, district-level math coordinator, Mathematics and Equity Specialist for the Eisenhower Regional Alliance and as a designer of math curricula (in print and electronically).
 As a professional developer, Gross has presented nationally and internationally on topics related to mathematics education.

 Steve Hamilton, Learning Innovations at WestEd

-headshot of Steve HamiltonSteve Hamilton is a member of the NECC's Senior Management Team and NECC liaison to Massachusetts.
+headshot of Steve HamiltonSteve Hamilton is a member of the NECC's Senior Management Team and NECC liaison to Maine and to the national Assessment and Accountability Comprehensive Center.
 Coordinator of the Regional Initiative on Formative Assessment Systems and a technical assistance provider to NCLB initiatives in the region, Hamilton draws on his experience in assessment and accountability practices, data use to inform practice, and professional development and training in leadership to support school improvement.
-He has worked as an elementary teacher, elementary principal, and NSF Project Evaluator, has served on local school committees in both Vermont and Massachusetts, and currently directs District and School Services for Learning Innovations.
-Hamilton earned a master's degree in educational administration from the University of Vermont.
+He has worked as an elementary teacher, elementary principal, and NSF Project Evaluator, served on local school committees in both Vermont and Massachusetts, and currently directs District and School Services for Learning Innovations.
+He earned a master's degree in educational administration from the University of Vermont.

 Heidi Larson, Education Development Center